dbermbach/BenchFoundry/README.md

 ## Current implementation state:
 BenchFoundry currently supports relational database systems and right now only comes with a connector for MariaDB.
 At the moment, we're working on adding support for column stores and key-values stores but will also add connectors for other RDBMS.
 The analysis module currently only calculates performance metrics.
 Right now, we're working on adding consistency metrics.
-BenchFoundry already comes with a trace generator which aims to provoke the maximum staleness observable in a storage system.
-We'll add another trace generator based on TPC-C soon.
+BenchFoundry already comes with a trace generator which aims to provoke the maximum staleness observable in a storage system and another trace generator based on TPC-C.